AmonFla/graphql-node-skeleton/README.md

 Within definitions, the definitions and resolvers of each entity to be handled must be added.

-You can see example code
+You can see example code al `example` branch, it's use postgres and docker

 ## Packae install